Business name: Webtalk

 Trust me when I say that happens.

-I’ve seen that before during my time with Bubblews where I can see that the total revenue I’ve collected was $500 but the moment I clicked on withdraw, it disappeared and they didn’t even reply me when I complained.
+I’ve seen that before during my time with Bubblews where I can see that the total revenue I’ve collected was $500 but the moment I clicked on withdraw, it disappeared and they didn’t even reply to me when I complained.

 Apart from that, there’s also the fact that it’s an MLM.